mickfuzz/phd4/_posts/thesis_chapters/2025-6-4-Methodology.md

 Find PhD proposal games for a read write world.

-* Phaser
-* Thimble

 Before engaging with families in P1 in August 2017 I followed tutorials on Mozilla's developer community website on writing games in javascript.
 I had used Mozilla's Thimble code playground tool in earlier work teaching javascript, a snapshot of which is available as PGCE dissertation [@chesterman_webmaking_2015].
 I discovered I could use  Thimble, to house a working javascript based game.
 Mozilla promoted a professional, open source, javascript library for web game making called Phaser.js.
 At this time I also evaluated several online pixel graphics editors and chose Piskelapp.com.

-#### P1: A phase of exploratory, co-creative game making - October 2017 to March 2018

 <!-- NOTE - The evolution involves phases and then tension - what and how to cover both?  -->
 <!-- This phase took place before the official start of this research and relevant ethics application.
 As such,  -->

-**Participants started with no set plan or toolset and were asked to plan and make a game in two larger groups of 5-6 participants of mixed ages.
-After several weeks, a minimal incomplete starting game code template was introduced in response to student need.**
+In P1. a phase of exploratory, co-creative game making, participants started with no set plan or toolset and were asked to plan and make a game in two larger groups of 5-6 participants of mixed ages.
+After several weeks, a minimal incomplete starting game code template was introduced in response to student need.

 Phase one was an extended, exploratory series of game making sessions over several months.
 This stage was aimed not at collecting user data rather than building my  competency as a facilitator.
 The process began with no pre-existing supporting materials.
 Several weeks in to the processes, I adapted a starting code template of a platform game and created various code examples to add functionality requested by participants.
 This template was adapted from an online tutorial to create a game of the _platformer_ genre  (see glossary), a move which helped to limit expectations of the technical complexity of their game.
 At the end of this stage participants showcased their games to students in the foyer of the MMU Brooks building.

-**Tools used:** Phaser javascript library; Thimble code playground; online graphics editor Piskel; a varied set of other graphical and audio asset creation tools.

-#### D2: Development Stage - May 2018 to December 2018

-One-off workshops at Mozilla, Feral Vector and Manchester libraries events and to PGCE computer students helped focus and the creation of a “half baked” game template and supporting online and printable resources.
+D2: One-off workshops at Mozilla, Feral Vector and Manchester libraries events and to PGCE computer students helped focus and the creation of a “half baked” game template and supporting online and printable resources.

 <!-- The requirements of this compressed time frame aligned with feedback to prompt me to design an accelerated process to bump start the game-production process. -->